Fixed Mindset vs. Growth Mindset

 In the meantime, someone who has a growth mindset would be happy and willing to try swimming even if they fail repeatedly.
 They view failure and any other setback as an opportunity to continue working and developing their skills rather than seeing it as something they can’t do.

-In the end, the person who has a growth mindset is more likely to exploit and utilise their potential.
+In the end, the person who has a growth mindset is more likely to initiate and utilize their potential.
 They learn from failure rather than just refusing to learn.
 They find inspiration from the success and achievement of others instead of feeling threatened.

 Relationship between Mindset, Belief and Behaviour